KumarRobotics/ublox/README.md

         * `nmea/gnssToFilt/beidou`: Disable reporting of BeiDou satellites.
 Defaults to false.
     * `nmea/main_talker_id`: This field enables the main Talker ID to be overridden.
 Defaults to 0.
     * `nmea/gsv_talker_id`:  This field enables the GSV Talker ID to be overridden.
 Defaults to [0, 0].

 ### For devices with firmware >= 8:
+* `save_on_shutdown`: If true, the node will send a `UBX-UPD-SOS` command to save the BBR to flash memory on shutdown.
+Defaults to false.
+* `clear_bbr`: If true, the node will send a `UBX-UPD-SOS` command to clear the flash memory during configuration.
+Defaults to false.
+* Additional `gnss` params
   * `gnss/galileo`: Enable Galileo receiver.
 Defaults to false.
   * `gnss/imes`: Enable IMES receiver.
 Defaults to false.
   * `gnss/reset_mode`: The cold reset mode to use after changing the GNSS configuration.
 See `CfgRST` message for constants.
 Defaults to `RESET_MODE_GNSS`.
 * `nmea/bds_talker_id`: (See other NMEA configuration parameters above) Sets the two characters that should be used for the BeiDou Talker ID.

 ### For UDR/ADR devices:
 * `use_adr`: Enable ADR/UDR.
 Defaults to true.
 * `nav_rate` should be set to 1 Hz.

 ### For HPG Reference devices:
 * `tmode3`: Time Mode, defaults to Survey-In.
 See CfgTMODE3 for constants.
 * `arp/lla_flag`: True if the Fixed position is in Lat, Lon, Alt coordinates.
 False if ECEF.
 Must be set if `tmode3` is set to fixed.